rh-ai-quickstart/lls-observability/helm/tempo/README.md

-# Tempo TempoStack Configuration
+# Tempo TempoStack Helm Chart

-This directory contains the Kustomize configuration for deploying a TempoStack instance with MinIO storage.
-This configuration is designed to work with the Tempo Operator installed via the `../tempo-operator/` Helm chart.
+This directory contains the Helm chart for deploying a TempoStack instance with MinIO storage.
+This chart is designed to work with the Tempo Operator installed via the `../tempo-operator/` Helm chart.

 ## Overview